 Program Efficacy Document submitted in November 2011.
 Unfortunately, the department received Probation as an overall recommendation.
-There were areas in which no data or insufficient information.
+There were areas in which no data or insufficient information was provided:

-Part 1: Initiative: Access
+Part 1: Initiative: Access - on pages 5 and 6 has been addressed

-Part II: Initiative: Student Success
+Part II: Initiative: Student Success - on pages 7 - 8

-Part III: Institutional Effectiveness - Productivity, Relevance, Currency and Articulation
+Part III: Institutional Effectiveness - Productivity, Relevance, Currency and Articulation - pages 10 - 15 readers will see that these areas have been addressed

-Part V: Planning - Trends, Accomplishments or Challenges
+Part V: Planning - Trends, Accomplishments or Challenges - pages 16 - 18 have been addressed